Box

 () => { return ( <div style={{ backgroundColor: "var(--vitality-colors-neutral12)", boxSizing: "border-box", height: 80, padding: "32px", }} > <Box minHeight={100}> <FauxBadge>Item</FauxBadge> <FauxBadge>Item</FauxBadge> <FauxBadge>Item</FauxBadge> </Box> </div> ); };

-component), you can control whether it should grow/shrink.
+When the Box component is used within a display="flex" container (or using the Flex component), you can control whether it should grow/shrink.

-by default, meaning most elements will not attempt to grow beyond what their content requires.
+shouldShrinkistrueby default, meaning most elements will try to shrink in order to fit othersshouldGrowisfalseby default, meaning most elements will not attempt to grow beyond what their content requires.

-These defaults are based on the default CSS values for the flex-shrink
+These defaults are based on the default CSS values for the flex-shrink and flex-grow properties.

 If you require fine-granular control over an element's

-properties, consider creating your ownstyled()
+flexproperties, consider creating your ownstyled()components.

 <DocsFlex style={{ direction: "row", width: "100%", spacing: "xl", wrap: "noWrap", }} > <Box shouldShrink={false}> <FauxBadge> This element will avoid shrinking despite the other element attempting to grow. </FauxBadge> </Box> <Box> <Typography> This element will attempt to grow because of the size of its content. </Typography> </Box> </DocsFlex>

-to grow despite its contents not intrinsicly requiring its growth.
+This example demonstrates how you can "enforce" a Box to grow despite its contents not intrinsicly requiring its growth.

 <DocsFlex style={{ direction: "row", width: "100%", spacing: "lg", justify: "between", align: "center", }} > <Box shouldGrow> <Button shouldFitContainer>Click here</Button> </Box> <Box width={200}> <FauxBadge> This element will try to grow but cannot because the other element is forced to grow. </FauxBadge> </Box> </DocsFlex>

-property on any Box component as well as pass any valid CSS value to the top
+You can set the CSS position property on any Box component as well as pass any valid CSS value to the top, bottom, left, right and inset properties.

 <DocsFlex style={{ backgroundColor: "var(--vitality-colors-neutral12)", width: "100%", height: 200, }} > <Box position="relative" width="100%" height="100%"> <Box position="absolute" bottom={6} right="20%" width={200}> <FauxBadge>Element</FauxBadge> </Box> </Box> </DocsFlex>